petrarca/jfind/scanner/README.md

 ### Options

+- `--help`: Show help message with available options
-- `-path string`: Start path for searching (default ".")
+- `--path string`: Start path for searching (default ".")
-- `-depth int`: Maximum depth to search (-1 for unlimited)
+- `--depth int`: Maximum depth to search (-1 for unlimited)
-- `-verbose`: Enable verbose output
+- `--verbose`: Enable verbose output
-- `-eval`: Evaluate found java executables
+- `--eval`: Evaluate found java executables
-- `-json`: Output results in JSON format
+- `--json`: Output results in JSON format
-- `-post`: Post JSON output to server (implies --json)
+- `--post`: Post JSON output to server (implies --json)
-- `-url string`: URL to post JSON output to (only used with --post, default http://localhost:8000/api/jfind)
+- `--url string`: URL to post JSON output to (only used with --post, default http://localhost:8000/api/jfind)
-- `-require-license`: Filter only Java runtimes that require a commercial license (requires -eval)
+- `--require-license`: Filter only Java runtimes that require a commercial license (requires --eval)

+Note: All options can be specified with either single dash (-) or double dash (--).

 ### Examples